-- A. Methods of motor skills assessment - SEDS.1.K11.
-Social, emotional, and behavior assessment measures
+The SpEd-EE professional knows and understands A. Methods of motor skills assessment

-A. Requirements and procedures for functional behavioral assessment, manifestation determination review, and behavioral intervention plans that incorporate positive behavioral supports and interventions

-SEDS.1.K12.
-Vocational and career assessment measures

-A. Methods of academic and nonacademic (e.g., vocational, transition, developmental, assistive technology) assessment and evaluation
+- SEDS.1.K11.
+Social, emotional, and behavior assessment measures - The SpEd-EE professional knows and understands - A. Requirements and procedures for functional behavioral assessment, manifestation determination review, and behavioral intervention plans that incorporate positive behavioral supports and interventions - SEDS.1.K12.
+Vocational and career assessment measures - The SpEd-EE professional knows and understands - A. Methods of academic and nonacademic (e.g., vocational, transition, developmental, assistive technology) assessment and evaluation